 "I was recommended this hotel and would recommend it to others.
 Located in the theatre district and stones throw from Times Square.
 Walking distance from Central Park and right down to Macys.
 Accommodation. was basic, but clean and satisfactory.
 A fridge was provided at no extra charge.
 Staff were friendly and courteous.
 I would definitely stay here again.
 One note though....the curtains arenât meant to close...thatâs what the blinds are for!"

-- Travel date: Fri 30th of April 2004
+- Travel date: 30th April 2004

 This certainly is the lulla âbuyâ of...

+"This certainly is the lulla âbuyâ of Broadway.
+The room and the service could not be faulted at all.
+We had a lovely view of the lit-up buildings at night.
+On the whole New York accommodation is not as good as other cities in America and is more costly but the Milford Plaza proved to be great value for money and we would not hesitate in staying there again.
 As for New York - all we can say is Wow!
 What an experience to be had.
 We were there for 10 days and covered the whole of the city.
 The subway is a must to get around so give it a go - you wonât be disappointed as it is very easy to navigate.
 Of course, there are the obvious places to visit like the Empire State, Statue of Liberty but places like the American History Museum and USS Intrepid are very interesting.
 A trip to New York would not be complete without going to a recording of a Montel Williams show!!
 You can get the tickets from Montels web site."

 - Travel date: 30th April 2004